Specific Athletic Policies

 Process for Addressing Concerns

 Because complaints can best be handled closest to the source, coaches immediately involved in the area of concern should first be contacted by the athlete or parent.
 This contact should not take place during or immediately after an athletic contest, but during regular school hours.
-If, after talking with the coach, the complainant still does not feel that the policies and procedures outlined in this document are being followed, he/she may take the matter to the Athletic Director.
+If, after talking with the coach, the complainant still does not think that the policies and procedures outlined in the Athletic/Student Handbook are being followed, he/she may take the matter to the Athletic Director.
 If the procedural dispute is still not resolved at the initial administrative level, the complainant may take the issue to the Principal.

 Like teachers and activity moderators, coaches are observed and evaluated by the Athletic Director and Principal.